What can I make from sour milk?

 Drain off all the water and squeeze out the excess through the cloth.
 This loose cheese is cottage cheese.

-If you wish to make paneer, keep the cheese in the cloth in the sieve and place a heavy object on top to remove the remaining liquid.
-Leave it for about an hour, keep whole or cut into cubes and refrigerate.
+To make paneer, keep the cheese in the cloth in the sieve and place a heavy object on top to remove the remaining liquid.
+Leave it for about an hour.

-To use: add to a curry near the end of cooking so it heats through but does not become rubbery.
+To use paneer: add to a curry near the end of cooking so it heats through but does not become rubbery.

 DO NOT BOIL!
 It will crumble and disintegrate.